iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 ### 👉 Expand to prepare the project

-Get a sample project from Github with:
+Get the sample project from Github with:

 ```dvc
 $ git clone https://github.com/iterative/example-get-started